Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

   Max.
 Max.
 Hey Max, what's the plan-- wait are you sleeping?
   Max looks up rubs his eyes and quickly assess the situation and creates a strategy

-  Kyshumu's team(Kyshumu, Leona, Airiona, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so
+  Kyshumu's team wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

   Did you see score there's no way they are coming back